 Melbourne-based Latitude said in a statement on Monday that Ahmed Fahour was appointed chief executive to replace Sean Morrisey who had decided to return home to the United Kingdom for health and personal reasons.

 Chairman Mike Tilley said in the statement that given "external market considerations" and the change in leadership, the IPO would be deferred.

 The board will continue to explore strategic options, which may include a future listing on the Australian Securities Exchange, Tilley said.

-Morrisey has headed the company ever since Deutsche, KKR and others in a consortium acquired General Electric's <GE.N> consumer business in Australia in 2015 to create Latitude.
+Morrisey has headed the company ever since Deutsche, KKR and others in a consortium acquired General Electric's

 The company had been valued at about A$5 billion and had appointed managers for the IPO, sources told Reuters earlier this year.